-To protect against the possibility of picking up the virus, Caudle said, you can take the same steps to protect yourself as you would with normal mail or food delivery: Wipe down outside packaging, throw out the boxes, and wash your hands.
-(For the giver, you may want to make sure your packaging can be easily cleaned or thrown out.)
+To protect against the possibility of picking up the virus, Caudle said, you can take the same steps to protect yourself as you would with normal mail or food delivery.
+The virus isn’t primarily spread through touching surfaces, though you can always wipe down outside packaging, throw out the boxes, and wash your hands anyway.

-That’s the key no matter what you do, she and Sweet said.
+Washing your hands is still key no matter what you do, Caudle and Sweet said.
 Even if the virus does get on your hands, washing will remove it.

 While it can feel rude or awkward to insist on a fully contactless delivery, you don’t have to be totally isolated.
 You can still wave and say hi, just from a distance.

 Make a plan in advance to set the ground rules — so the person doesn’t come outside until you’ve moved away, for example — and arrange a time when the recipient can be there to say hello.

 “Give the person a little wave,” Sweet said.
 “We don’t have to completely isolate in that respect.”

 And then go home and wash your hands.